CopernicaMarketingSoftware/Documentation/Mailerq/5.9/smtp-server.md

 By default, the whole universe can connect to the inbound SMTP server.
 You may want to restrict this.
 If you set a username and password in the config file, all inbound connections must first authenticate before they can inject emails.
+For authentication to work, [secure connections](#secure-connections) have to be configured first.
 With the "smtp-range" setting you can also restrict the IP addresses from which you want to allow incoming email.

 ```
 smtp-range:         192.168.0.0/16